biodunlarry/biodunlarry/README.md

 -
 - 👀 I’m interested in ***Data cleaning, Financial Data and Data Driven Project***
 - 🌱 I’m currently working on Data Analytical project
-- 💞️ I’m looking to collaborate on ***Data entry and Analytical Project*** to challenge myself and grow in my data skills
+- 💞️ I’m looking to collaborate on with companies, organisations and individuals on***Data entry and Analytical Project*** to solve business problem
-- 📫 How to reach me ...(biodunolanrewaju@gmail.com) (https://www.linkedin.com/in/biodun-olanrewaju-36a8b6251/)
+- 📫 How to reach me ...[Linkedin](https://www.linkedin.com/in/biodun-olanrewaju-36a8b6251/)
 - 😄 Pronouns: He
-- ⚡ Fun fact: lively, detailed, and team work
+- ⚡ Fun fact: I'm lively, detailed, love to speak publicily and guidind youth into pursuing a befiting career

 <!---
 biodunlarry/biodunlarry is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.